zwets/amr-trinity/nextflow/README.md

     ./main.nf --input path/to/isolates.tsv --output path/to/results

-By default only the aggregate hAMRonised results is written into `./results/`.
+By default the aggregate hAMRonised results are written into `./results/`.

 To run with different config settings see [nextflow.config](nextflow.config).